VMI-ETH/newsletter/contents/Nov-2023/body.md

 >
 > We are looking for a new person to run the VMI helpdesk!
 The helpdesk is a confidential service and entry point for early-stage discussion of personal and professional issues.
-> The helpdesk integrates into the [counseling services offered by AVETH](https://www.aveth.ethz.ch/counselling-oct21/counselling-help/), and should you decide to run the helpdesk, you will receive a short training and instructions from AVETH!
+> The helpdesk integrates into the [counseling services offered by AVETH](https://www.aveth.ethz.ch/counselling-oct21/counselling-help/), and if you decide to run the helpdesk, you will receive a short training and instructions from AVETH!
 >
 > Interested?
 Reach out to [vmi-contact@lists.inf.ethz.ch](mailto:vmi-contact@lists.inf.ethz.ch)!